brandiegriffin83/Brandy_Griffin-ML-Course/README.md

 A.I. at the Edge & IIoT

 ## About Me
 My name is Brandy Griffin.
-This portfolio showcases my work and progress throughout the Machine Learning course.
-I gained hands-on experience with labs, assignments, and real-world applications of AI and IoT technologies.
+This portfolio showcases my work and progress throughout this Machine Learning course.
+Throughout the semester, I gained hands-on experience with labs, assignments, and real-world applications of AI and IoT technologies.

 ## Portfolio Contents